theseanstewart/Plan-Config/readme.md

 ```

 In the above example, calling plan('limits.purple_widgets') will give you the value from the fallback plan.

+Alternatively you can use the facade and call Plan::get('limits.purple_widgets')

 # Why I created this